Panha Saba-248

-Saba-248 (صبا-۲۴۸) is an Iranian medium-lift helicopter, which was unveiled on March 7, 2017.
-It was entirely designed/manufactured by Iranian Defense Ministry.
+The Saba-248 (صبا-۲۴۸) is an Iranian medium-lift helicopter, which was unveiled on March 7, 2017.
+It was entirely designed/manufactured by Iranian Defense Ministry, however, it closely resembles the AW109SP or trekker variants.
 Saba-248 is multi-functional with 2 engines and possesses 8 seats.
 This skid-equipped twin-engine, four-bladed utility helicopter is able to be deployed to a wide variety of missions, consisting of freight and passenger transport missions, aerial photography, rescue operations, and reconnaissance missions.